 Graduate Studies

-The Department of Educator Preparation & Leadership offers three Master's degrees, sixteen concentration areas, four Graduate Certificate programs, and joins with the College of Education Faculty to offer two Doctoral degrees.
+The Department of Educator Preparation & Leadership offers Master's degrees, Graduate Certificate programs, and Doctoral degrees.

-Become a distinguished educator.
-Whether you are a PreK-12 classroom teacher, a school administrator, or an educator/trainer in a museum, business or youth serving organization, these concentration areas provide a broad spectrum of interests that gives a path to expertise.
+Whether you are a PreK-12 classroom teacher, a school administrator, or an educator in a museum, business or youth serving organization, these concentration areas provide a broad spectrum of interests that gives a path to expertise.

-18 hours that provide the core of expertise in the areas you choose and give you the depth and expertise in areas that match the needs of your students;
+18 hours that provide the core of expertise in the chosen emphasis area and provide the depth and expertise in areas that match the needs of your students;

 and a 6 credit hour capstone where you become a researcher in your own organization or classroom to fully understand how to ask the right questions, collect meaningful data, and analyze and present it in a way that informs others.

-The non-degree option is suited for those who have a Master's Degree or are not quite ready, and simply want to gain more in-depth knowledge about a particular area listed in the concentrations below.
+The non-degree option is suited for those who have a Master's Degree or those who wish to gain more in-depth knowledge in a particular content area.

 Education

-The M.Ed. program in Education has an Interdisciplinary Studies program option, an emphasis in Reading option, an emphasis in Teaching English to Speakers of Other Languages (TESOL), and an Early Childhood education option (18 credit hours) as well as focused concentrations in a variety of interest areas.
-Additional hours may be necessary for reading specialist certification.
+The M.Ed. in Education has an Interdisciplinary Studies emphasis option, a Literacy option, an emphasis in Teaching English to Speakers of Other Languages (TESOL), and an emphasis in Early Childhood education (18 credit hours) as well as focused concentrations in a variety of interest areas.
+Additional hours may be necessary for literacy specialist certification.

 Special Education

-Graduate Certificate Programs: A minimum of 18 credit hours is required.
+A minimum of 40 credit hours is required.

 Graduate Certificate programs are specialized programs of study that are not degree programs but are shown on the academic transcript so that readers are aware of the concentrated program of study.
 Graduate Certificates are unrelated to teaching certificates.